In the last blog piece, we comprehensively covered what customer service strategy is and why it is important for any business.

 While creating the vision;

-But the vision should exhibit a behavior that is dictated by the needs and wants of the consumer.
+But the vision should exhibit a behaviour that is dictated by the needs and wants of the consumer.

 This is perhaps the most underrated customer service practice; therefore, it requires some explanation.